atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 This command will ask you for a password which you will put in the `install.sh` file as `ATKEY_PASSWORD`.

 You can then set up a simple http (the file is encrypted) server to serve the keys with.
-For example, a python single line of code:
+For example, a Python single line of code:

 `python3 -m http.server 8080 --bind 0`